Mexico’s Retiree Discounts Card- INAPAM

 To apply, you have to be over the age of 60.
 And the program is only available to legal permanent residents and Mexican nationals.

-As of 2023, temporary residents are being turned away at Mexico’s INAPAM offices.
+In 2024, most temporary residents are being turned away at Mexico’s INAPAM offices.
 However, this varies (like everything in Mexico) by city.

-And Permanent Residents can get INAPAM in:
+And Permanent Residents can get an INAPAM in:

 The way to prove your legal status in Mexico is through an alphanumerical number you can get when you get residency in Mexico, known as a CURP.
 It’s kind of like a social security number in the U.S. It’s unique to you, and it’s one of the required documents you’ll need to present to get an INAPAM card.